 Learn how to administer the AIMS with tips, interactive severity assessment, and extra practice videos.

 Learn more about tardive dyskinesia, VMAT2 Inhibitors, and related practice models and tools.
-Attend live to have your questions answered by the experts.

 Learn to administer the Abnormal Involuntary Movement Scale (AIMS) assessment with these three interactive ACPE-accredited sessions.